federico-faruffini/tdd-workshop/README.md

 My testers told me there is a bug in the crafting system of my game: let's use TDD to fix it!

+The description of the bug that my testers provided is: *"When I have 2 wood and some other material, which is not stone, if I try to craft an axe, instead of not doing anything it removes the 2 wood from the inventory."*

 ---

 ### 4. Promo Calculator